carpentries-incubator/hpc-intro/_episodes/01-tooling.md

 If a repository has a branch called `gh-pages` (short for "GitHub Pages"), GitHub publishes its content to create a website for the repository.
-Websites can be static HTML pages, which are published as-is, or can use [Jekyll][jekyll] as described below to compile HTML and/or Markdown pages with embedded directives to create the pages for display.
 If the repository's URL is `https://github.com/USERNAME/REPOSITORY`, the website is `https://USERNAME.github.io/REPOSITORY`.

+GitHub Pages sites can include static HTML pages, which are published as-is, or they can use [Jekyll][jekyll] as described below to compile HTML and/or Markdown pages with embedded directives to create the pages for display.

 > ## Why Doesn't My Site Appear?
 >
 > If the root directory of a repository contains a file called `.nojekyll`,
 > GitHub will *not* generate a website for that repository's `gh-pages` branch.
 {: .callout}

-## Markdown

 We write lessons in Markdown because it's simple to learn and isn't tied to any specific language.